CarloLucibello/GraphNeuralNetworks.jl/README.md

 ## Features

-* Extend Flux deep learning framework in Julia and compatible with Flux layers.
+* Based on the Flux deep learning framework.
-* Support of CUDA GPU with CUDA.jl
+* CUDA support.
-* Integrate with existing JuliaGraphs ecosystem
+* Integrated with the JuliaGraphs ecosystem.
-* Support generic graph neural network architectures
+* Supports generic graph neural network architectures.
-* Variable graph inputs are supported.
-You use it when diverse graph structures are prepared as inputs to the same model.
+* Easy to define custom graph convolutional layers.

 ## Featured Graphs

-GraphNeuralNetworks handles graph data (the topology plus node/vertex/graph features) thanks to the type `FeaturedGraph`.
+GraphNeuralNetworks handles graph data (the graph topology + node/edge/global features) thanks to the type `FeaturedGraph`.

 A `FeaturedGraph` can be constructed out of